Contrary to what most people believe, user onboarding is not about:

 Contextually placing nudges and walkthroughs help users navigate the app’s critical steps.
 Nudges guide users to the desired value without interfering with the overall users’ flow and experience throughout the onboarding journey.

-Product tours in a series of tooltips work exceptionally well in walking users through the key app features.
+Product tours in a series of tooltips work exceptionally well in walking users through the key app features and benefits and improving product engagement.

 Spotlights are extremely effective in grabbing a user’s attention to introduce critical features to the app.